IanBurke1/JEE_DocumentSimilarity_App/README.md

 ## Threads
 Multithreading refers to two or more tasks executing concurrently within a single program.
 A thread is an independent path of execution within a program.
 Many threads can run concurrently within a program.
 Every thread in Java is created and controlled by the java.lang.Thread class.

-# Conclusion
-I got the tomcat server up and running.
-I configured the database but couldnt get going with anything else.
-I am currently struggling with Java.